-The conventional Adventist missionary often serves established institutions or has a specific position within the church structure.
-But a tentmaker is employed in the secular job market where there is little or no Adventist presence and where a structured church organization hasn’t yet developed or isn’t permitted.
-The workplace, then, is the platform from which a tentmaker does mission.
+The conventional Adventist missionary often serves in established institutions or has a specific position within the church structure.
+But a tentmaker is employed in the secular job market where there is little or no Adventist presence.

 Does that make a tentmaker a missionary?
 Absolutely!
 When your life and talents are fully committed to reaching beyond your own world to share God' love and the hope Jesus' soon coming, you're a missionary.
 You're living for a mission.

-The setting may be secular, the people around you may not recognize you as a missionary, but God has a mission to accomplish.
-And a true tentmaker is His missionary!
+The people around you may not recognize you as a missionary, but God has a mission for you to accomplish.